(WOMR file photo)

-He did a crime, he paid his fine, miniscule as it was for the crime committed.
+He did a crime, he paid his fine, miniscule as it was for the crime committed that was proved by the lawyers for military sexual claims.
 I get that.
 And I get the thing about making mistakes and getting second chances in America.
 And I do think people can change and “find God” (no matter the convenience of doing so); especially after events like those that can leave two men rapidly bleeding to death on a cold Atlanta sidewalk.

 And, no, Lewis is absolutely not a murderer.
 I am not inferring that at all!